TaylorVellios/Wikipedia_US_Population_Scraper/README.md

 Since this script saves each .csv by adding the date it is run, it will be easy to locate data discrepancies.<br></br>

 Due to the nature of HTML scraping, this script will not work as intended should a column be added to either WikiTable.<br>
 As of 4.23.2021, there are no issues.
-I will be exploring possible routes that may require the use of every table header.<br></br>
+I will be exploring possible routes for future-proofing that may require the use of every table header.<br></br>